Mmorales87/repoverse/repoverse1/README.md

 ### GitHub Rate Limit

-If you reach the GitHub public API rate-limit:
+If you reach the GitHub public API rate-limit (60 requests/hour per IP):
 - The application will display a warning banner
 - It will automatically use mock data for the demo
-- You can use an optional token to increase the limit
+- Wait an hour for the rate limit to reset, or try from a different network

 ### WebGL Not Supported